 Photo credit: Pedrosimoes7, via Creative Commons.

-Mapping the sexual mind
+Mapping the Erotic Mind

 This year saw the publication of A Billion Wicked Thoughts, a book that among other things discusses its author’s independent analysis of 55 million sex-related Google searches.

 Ogi Ogas and Sai Gaddam, the two computational neuroscientists who wrote A Billion Wicked Thoughts, appear to have had enough data to produce a decade or two of scholarly publications in the sexuality field — but instead decided to try to write a best-seller.
 This so far has distracted people from the book’s rather new and interesting theory of human sexual motivation.

 I agree with the book’s critics who say the project is quite flawed.
 But I believe it would be foolish to ignore the authors’ ambitious theory of sexual motivation, or their huge and unique set of data that supports it.

 I’ve attempted on these pages to place the work in cultural and scientific context, and to show its applicability to the practice of sex therapy.
 It’s turned out to be a larger project than anticipated, and I still haven’t completed it.
 But for anyone with the time and interest, here are the links so far: